reactjs/react.dev/src/content/reference/react/useEffect.md

 **Even with empty dependencies, setup and cleanup will [run one extra time in development](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) to help you find bugs.**

 In this example, both `serverUrl` and `roomId` are hardcoded.
-Since they're declared outside the component, they are not reactive values, and so they aren't dependencies.
+Since they're declared outside the Component, they are not reactive values, and so they aren't dependencies.
 The dependency list is empty, so the Effect doesn't re-run on re-renders.

 <Sandpack>